Seán Kelly (politician): Early and personal life

 Kelly was born in Knockataggle, Kilcummin, Killarney, County Kerry in 1952.
-He was born into a family that was deeply involved in the Gaelic Athletic Association.
-His grandfather had been chairman of the local club and his four uncles had distinguished playing careers, with his uncle, also Seán Kelly, starring at full-forward for Kerry in their All-Ireland Championship success over Armagh in 1953.
+He was born into a family that was deeply involved in the Gaelic Athletic Association (GAA).
+His grandfather had been chairman of the local club and his four uncles had distinguished playing careers, with his uncle, also Seán Kelly, starring at full-forward for Kerry in their All-Ireland SFC victory against Armagh in the 1953 final.
 He is a first cousin to Fionnuala O'Kelly, wife of former Taoiseach Enda Kenny.

 Kelly was educated at Kilcummin National School, Tralee CBS and St Brendan's College, Killarney.
 He qualified as a primary school teacher in St Patrick's College of Education, Drumcondra and then attended University College Dublin where he received a BA in 1974 and Higher Diploma in Education (HDip) in 1975.
 He worked as a teacher in Dublin (Cromcastle Green, Kilmore West) and in St. Brendan's, Killarney.

 GAA career

 Before being elected president of the GAA he served as chairman of the East Kerry from 1975 to 1987 and County Kerry Boards from 1987 to 1997 and Munster Council from 1997 to 2000.
 He also was one of the founding members of the St Patrick's (East Kerry) hurling team in 1984.
 As county chairman, he founded the Kerry GAA Supporters' Club in 1987.

 As the first person from County Kerry to hold the office of President of the Gaelic Athletic Association, his presidency is seen as a landmark one in moving forward the Association on so many fronts with the introduction of Christy Ring Cup and Nicky Rackard Cup, Tommy Murphy Cup, All-Ireland Junior and Intermediate Championships, he also oversaw the completion of the Croke Park re-development through the completion of Hill 16/Northern end and the building of the Croke Park Jury's Hotel.
 He introduced the President's Awards and developed a great working relationship with the GPA and initiated major improvements in player welfare matters.

+Concluding his career in the GAA he published an autobiography in 2007, titled "Rule 42 and all that".

 He is also credited with the successful conclusion of arrangements for the use of Croke Park, the GAA's 82,500 capacity national stadium, by the Irish Rugby Football Union and the Football Association of Ireland while Lansdowne Road was being re-developed.

-He has received a string of awards including Person of the Year 2005, Community Entrepreneur of the Year 2006, Business Person of the month (April 2005) and was awarded an honorary doctorate by Dublin Institute of Technology in February 2007.
+He was awarded an honorary doctorate by Dublin Institute of Technology in February 2007.

 Political career

 Seán Kelly was elected as a Fine Gael candidate at the 2009 European Parliament election for the South constituency, at the expense of sitting MEP and party colleague Colm Burke.
 Kelly is a member of the European Parliament's Committee on Industry, Research and Energy, the Committee on International Trade and the Committee on Constitutional Affairs.
-He is a member of the delegation for relations with South Africa and he serves as a member of the Delegation for relations with the Countries of South East Asia and ASEAN.
+He is a member of the Delegation for relations with South Africa and he serves as a member of the Delegation for relations with the Countries of South East Asia and ASEAN.